Visiting Belmont House

 Belmont House is on Unst, the northernmost of the Shetland Islands in Scotland.
 It is situated on the southern tip on Unst, a 5 minute walk from the ferry pier with frequent service to Yell and onwards to Fetlar.

-You are on an island with a museum, heritage centre, a castle, renowned national nature reserves, a leisure centre and swimming pool, and shops supplying all you need.
+You are on an island with two museums: Unst Heritage Centre and the Unst Boat Haven, ruins of a castle, renowned national nature reserves, a leisure centre and swimming pool, and shops supplying all you need.
 A Viking house and an iron age broch are on your doorstep, and spectacular views in every direction.
 For more information, see About Unst and Getting Here.

 Belmont House is open to visitors on a number of days each year.
 These days are advertised in the local weekly newspaper, The Shetland Times, and in local shops.
 You can also see any opening days or events on our Facebook page.